Aditya6688/Hospital_Rating_Prediction/README.md

 - Scikit-learn community for machine learning tools
 - Python data science ecosystem contributors

-## 📞 Support

-For questions or support, please:
-1. Check the notebook documentation
-2. Review the code comments
-3. Open an issue in the repository

 ---

 **Note**: This project is for educational and research purposes.
 Always verify results and consult healthcare professionals for medical decisions.